lqnhat97/my-digital-cv/index.md

 ## 🎯 Objective

-Seeking a position as a Software Engineer where I can utilize my software engineering skills, abilities and experiences gained through relevant education and projects to contribute to the ongoing success of the company. <br>
+Seeking a position as a Software Engineer where I can utilize my software engineering skills, abilities and experiences gained through relevant education and projects to contribute to the ongoing success of the company. ✌️ <br>
-Lately I've been interested in Rust and blockchain technology so I've decided to learn about it 👀 <br>
-But I will always try my best in my work ✌️

 ## 🎓 Education